-Name: Title:

-Evaluation Date:

-This evaluation is for the period beginning April1, 20XX and ending March 31, 20XX.

-For each of the evaluation categories, bullet points have been provided to assist you with the evaluation.
-Please use the scale below and place the appropriate number on the "Rating" line in each category.

-5 - Outstanding; 4 - Above Average; 3 - Satisfactory; 2 - Needs Improvement; 1 - Unacceptable
+Name: Title: Evaluation Date: This evaluation is for the period beginn For each of the evaluation categories, b the scale below and place the appropria ullet points have be en provided to assist you w vith the evaluation.
+Please use 5 - Outstanding; 4 - Above Average; 3 - Satisfactory; 2 - Needs Improvement; 1 - Unacceptable 1.
+Management/Administration/Bud geting Overall Rat ing

-1. Management/Administration/Budgeting Overall Rating